shjung13/Standardized-max-logits/README.md

 ## Acknowledgments
+We deeply appreciate Hermann Blum and FishyScapesteam for their sincere help in providing the baseline perfor-mances and helping our team to update our model on theFishyScapes Leaderboard.
-Our pytorch implementation is heavily derived from [NVIDIA segmentation](https://github.com/NVIDIA/semantic-segmentation) and [HANet](https://github.com/shachoi/HANet).
+Our pytorch implementation is heavily derived from [NVIDIA segmentation](https://github.com/NVIDIA/semantic-segmentation) and [RobustNet](https://github.com/shachoi/RobustNet).
 Thanks to the NVIDIA implementations.